pooriatgh/Multi-Universe-Simulation/README.md

 # Multi-Universe-Simulation
 Simple simulation of multi universe expansion.
-This project is done for class assignment in University of Tehran at physics department.
+This project has been done for class assignment at University of Tehran at physics department.

 All mathematics and physics equations are suggested By Armin Sadeghi: http://arminsadeghi.net/